-Refer to the suspension setup label on your snowmobile, or see your Polaris dealer for initial suspension setup information.
+See your Polaris dealer for initial suspension setup information.
 Additional adjustments can be made after initial setup.
 Make adjustments to one area at a time so you can evaluate the change.
 For further assistance, see your dealer.

+Rear Suspension Adjustments

-THE PERFECT FIT Rear Suspension Adjustmments Suspension Performance Tips
+Suspension Performance Tips

 - Rider weight usually determines the position at which the spring preload should be set.
 However, this may vary with riding style.
 With a little experimentation, each rider can find a preferred setup.
 These adjustments are easy to make, involve very little time or effort, and greatly affect the ride. - In deep snow, a new rail slide will offer improved performance over worn rail slide.
 It can also improve top speed. - When riding on ice or hard-packed snow, adding a set of bogie wheels to the rail may enhance the machine's performance.
 Bogie wheel kits are available from your dealer. - Polaris offers track kits for improved flotation in deep snow.
-See your dealer for assistance.

-NOTE: Keep the suspension pivot points lubricated.
+See your dealer for assistance. - NOTE: Keep the suspension pivot points lubricated.
 This will reduce moisture and rust build-up and ensure proper function of the suspension components.
 Grease rear suspension pivots before adjusting the rear suspension.
-See page 84.
+See page 78.